ByronHan333/marketing_mix_modelling/README.md

 * [Final Presentation](#Final-Presentation)

-## Data Description
+## Background and Data Description
-Data are sales, marketing and spending activities of the US-based fashion design brand between 2014 and 2017.
+A US based fashion design company has sales data, marketing activities and spending data, events data between 2014 and 2017.

+Marketing and sales team want to understand:
+* What are the impacts of different marketing channels on our sales?
+* How are the marketing channels performing in 2017 compared to 2016?
+* What are the effectiveness and efficiency (ROI) for each channel?
+* How should we optimize spending on difference marketing channels in 2018?
+* What will the predicted sales be in 2018?

+So I use Marketing Mix Model to tackle these problems.

 Data example[(link)](data) is limited to header and 1 line only.
 ```bash
 ├── Sales: